Non-SportingMediumGermany

 Does the German Spitz bark a lot?

-Does the German Spitz shed a lot?
+Does the German Spitz shed?

 Our Shop